 In 2007, many Crawford County residents benefited from the county’s first ever Tire Recycling Event.
 The day was staffed entirely by volunteers from COG member Supervisors, Council members and employees to State Representative Brad Roae.
 With a grant from PA DEP totaling over $1,500, the event removed 1,633 tires from over 30 different municipalities, boros and cities located throughout the county.
 The COG held its 2nd Tire Recycling Event in 2009 in which 1,322 tires were removed from the local area and recycled into recycled rubber mulch and

 rubber products.
 This event was also able to be held due to grant funding from PA DEP and the Crawford Heritage Foundation.
 In addition to the numerous COG volunteers, many Allegheny College and Cochranton Key Club students provided valuable assistance with the event.
 In 2011, a 3rd Tire Recycling Event was held, once again benefiting the residents of Crawford County as well as the environment.
 In 2015, we held our 4th Tire Recycling Event which brought together numerous sponsors, local businesses and various individual and municipal representatives who tirelessly volunteered their time and resources to remove 1,260 tires from the area as well as helping the French Creek Conservancy dispose of tires they pulled from the areas and tributaries surrounding French Creek.
-In 2017, our 5th Tire Recycling Event was held on September 16, 2017 where 1,288 tires were collected.
+In 2017, our 5th Tire Recycling Event was held where 1,288 tires were collected.
+In 2019, we held our 6th Tire Recycling Event where we collected over 1,800 tires.
+In 2022, we held our 7th Tire Recycling Event and collected over 1,000 tires.

 In search of a new home for their equipment in 2008, the Crawford County SCUBA and HazMat Teams looked to the French Creek COG for any assistance the members could provide.
 By being able to promote their county involvement and explain their plight, they were successful in locating property and were able to complete the construction of a new facility.